Superman: The Man of Steel (1989 video game): Critical reaction

 The 16-bit versions generally received moderately favourable reviews.
 The One praised the game's incorporation of the style of the comic book source but found gameplay to be frustrating, particularly having to play the sub games in sequence.
 It gave a score of 69% for the Amiga version and 66% for the Atari ST version.
 Amiga Computing similarly praised the look of the game while also pointing out the "top notch" sound, awarding an overall score of 62%.

-Reception of the 8-bit versions of the game was much more mixed.
+Reception of the 8-bit versions of the game was mixed.
 While still praising the presentation and graphics, Zzap!64 gave the C64 version an overall score of 39%, complaining of the lightweight nature of the sub games and the "tedious" multi-load.
 This was a particular problem when loading from tape as there was a lengthy load between each level and to start a new game, the tape would need to be rewound to the correct position for the first level.
 Crash gave the Spectrum version 35% with praise only being given to the sound.
 Even the graphics in this version came in for criticism including the "matchstick figure" representing Superman in the sideways scrolling section.
 Electron User was much more positive about the Acorn Electron version, giving an overall score of 8/10, but still criticised the multi-load and the frustrating gameplay.